 What Florida Law Enforcement Officers Look For to Make a DUI Traffic Stop

-Driving under the influence of drugs or alcohol is a severe offense in Florida.
+Driving under the influence of drugs or alcohol is a severe offense in Florida – trust me, you want an experienced Florida DUI attorney in your corner.
 Law enforcement officers always look for signs that a driver may be impaired and won’t hesitate to make a traffic stop if they observe many behaviors.
 In fact, according to the Florida Department of Highway Safety and Motor Vehicles (FLHSMV), law enforcement wrote 44,185 DUI citations, with 68% leading to guilty verdicts in 2023 alone.

 There’s no question that drunk or drugged driving is wrong.
 Yet, it’s equally unjust to charge someone with a DUI without incontrovertible evidence of their guilt.
 Fighter Law is here to help ensure your rights are protected if you were unfairly charged with a DUI.

-What Signs Signal to Florida Police That a Driver May Be Under the Influence?
+What Signs Signal to Police That a Driver May Be Under the Influence?

 Florida law enforcement officers are essential in spotting impaired drivers and taking them off the roads to avoid accidents.
 Doing so saves countless innocent lives.
 Although individual police officers might have personal opinions on which behaviors seem suspect, certain driving behaviors universally trigger officers’ suspicions, often resulting in a DUI traffic stop.
 These signs may include: